geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 4. Leave your LON-DC1 VM open for the next lab.

-# Proceed to Exercise 5
+# Proceed to Lab 3 - Exercise 5